What is a network engineer?

 How much do network engineers make?

 Network engineer salaries will vary by experience, industry, education, location, and organization size.
-Compensation may also significantly depend on an individual’s specific expertise in network types (such as wired, wireless, cloud-based), their proficiency in different networking technologies, and knowledge of various network protocols.
+Their specific expertise in network types (such as wired, wireless, and cloud-based), proficiency in different networking technologies, and knowledge of various network protocols can also influence compensation.

 Highest paying industries